-Objective INF 1.1 In coordination with SID, Pprovide potable water facilities that are cost effective, adequate, and maintain the adopted level of service (LOS) standard.
+In coordination with SID.
+Pprovide potable water facilities that are cost effective, adequate, and maintain the adopted level of service (LOS) standard.

-- Policy INF 1.1.1In cCoordinateion with SID; on an annual basis to evaluate the capacity, operation, and maintenance of the water distribution system on an annual basis to maintain adopted level of serviceLOS standards, and to -determine the need for the extension of facilities to meet future needs whileand to maximizinge the use of existing potable water facilities.
+In cCoordinateion with SID, on an annual basis to evaluate the capacity, operation, and maintenance of the water distribution system on an annual basis to maintain adopted level of service LOS standards, and to determine the need for the extension of facilities to meet future needs while and to maximizinge the use of existing potable water facilities.
 The SID utility service area is shown in INF Map 4.1.
-SID purchases potable water from Palm Beach County for distribution within the City and will be the exclusive provider of potable water water within the City. - Policy INF 1.1.2 In coordination with SID, use the potable water level of serviceLOS standards identified in Policies INF 1.1.3 and INF 1.1.4 to evaluate capacity for issuance of development orders. - Policy INF 1.1.3The potable water level of serviceLOSstandard for residential usesshall be 110 gallons per capita per day. - Policy INF 1.1.4The potable water level of serviceLOS standards for non-residential uses shall be 150 gallons per 1,000 sq. ft. per day with the following exceptions: schools shall have a level of serviceLOS standard of 18 gpd per student; hotels shall have a level of serviceLOS standard of 100 gpd per room; and parks shall have a level of serviceLOS standard of 10 gpd per visitor.
+SID purchases potable water from Palm Beach County for distribution within the City and will be the exclusive provider of potable water within the City.

+In coordination with SID, use the potable water level of serviceLOS standards identified in Policies INF 1.1.3 and INF 1.1.4 to evaluate capacity for issuance of development orders.

+The potable water level of serviceLOS standard for residential uses shall be 110 gallons per capita per day.

+The potable water level of serviceLOS standards for non-residential uses shall be 150 gallons per 1,000 sq. ft. per day with the following exceptions: schools shall have a level of serviceLOS standard of 18 gpd per student; hotels shall have a level of serviceLOS standard of 100 gpd per room; and parks shall have a level of serviceLOS standard of 10 gpd per visitor.

-- Policy INF 1.1.5 Potable water facilities shall be available to serve development.
-New developments and redevelopments will be required to connect to the centralized water facilities when such facilities become available. - Policy INF 1.1.6 Adequate water supplies and potable water facilities shall be in place and available to serve new development no later than the issuance by the City of a certificate of occupancy or its functional equivalent.
-Prior to approval of a building permit or its functional equivalent, the City shall consult with SID to determine whether adequate water suppliesy exists to serve the new development will be available no later than the anticipated date of issuance by the City of a certificate occupancy or its functional equivalent. - Policy INF 1.1.7To the extent it has jurisdiction, the City will not allow new domestic self-supply potable water wells within the City. - Policy INF 1.1.8Coordinate the availability of potable water facilities to accommodate the land uses on the Future Land Use Map (FLU Map 2.1) and the projected future population of the City. - Objective INF 1.2 Provide adequate, efficient and safe water distribution to accommodate existing and future demand. - Policy INF 1.2.1The City's Water Supply Facilities Work Plan, is hereby incorporated into this Planadopts by reference the City of Westlake Water Supply Facilities Work Plan (Work Plan), dated March 2018, for a planning period of not less than 10 years.
+Potable water facilities shall be available to serve development.
+New developments and redevelopments will be required to connect to the centralized water facilities when such facilities become available.

+Adequate water supplies and potable water facilities shall be in place and available to serve new development no later than the issuance by the City of a certificate of occupancy or its functional equivalent.
+Prior to approval of a building permit or its functional equivalent, the City shall consult with SID to determine whether adequate water suppliesy exists to serve the new development will be available no later than the anticipated date of issuance by the City of a certificate occupancy or its functional equivalent.

+To the extent it has jurisdiction, the City will not allow new domestic self-supply potable water wells within the City.

+Coordinate the availability of potable water facilities to accommodate the land uses on the Future Land Use Map (FLU Map 2.1) and the projected future population of the City.

+Provide adequate, efficient and safe water distribution to accommodate existing and future demand.

+The City's Water Supply Facilities Work Plan, is hereby incorporated into this Planadopts by reference the City of Westlake Water Supply Facilities Work Plan (Work Plan), dated March 2018, for a planning period of not less than 10 years.
 The Work Plan addresses issues that pertain to water supply facilities and requirements needed to serve current and future development within the City's water service area.
 The City shall review and update the Work Plan at least every five (5) years within 18 months after the governing board of the South Florida Water Management District (SFWMD) approves an updated Lower East Coast Water Supply Plan.
-Any changes affecting the Work Plan shall be included in the annual Capital Improvements Plan update to ensure consistency between with Work Plan and the Capital Improvements Element. - Policy INF 1.2.2 Comply with the adopted Water Supply Facilities Work Plan to ensure that adequate water supply and potable water facilities are available to serve the demands of City residents.
+Any changes affecting the Work Plan shall be included in the annual Capital Improvements Plan update to ensure consistency between with Work Plan and the Capital Improvements Element.

+Comply with the adopted Water Supply Facilities Work Plan to ensure that adequate water supply and potable water facilities are available to serve the demands of City residents.